What is cleft palate?

 A doctor can diagnose a cleft palate by doing a physical exam of the baby's mouth shortly after birth.

-can sometimes find cleft palate as early as 14 to 16 weeks into pregnancy, especially if the cleft palate is severe and occurs along with a cleft lip.
+can sometimes find cleft palate, especially if the cleft palate is severe and occurs along with a cleft lip.
 But ultrasound doesn't always find the problem, so doctors can't always rely on it to diagnose a cleft palate.

 Some children who have a cleft palate need more treatment for other problems, such as speech, hearing, or teeth problems; sinus and ear infections; and problems from surgery.

 If your baby is born with a cleft palate, get help with feeding.
 A nurse can guide you on feeding techniques.

 As your child grows, watch for infections and pay special attention to dental care, hearing, and speech.
 You can also support your child's self-esteem.
 Explain how a cleft palate forms and how having one has been a part of making your child strong.